amanda-lang/amanda/README.md

 **On Windows**

-To run the interpreter on Windows, download and install python 3.0 or higher from [here](https://www.python.org/downloads/windows/) and then run the following command in the project folder (using CMD):
+To run the interpreter on Windows, download python 3.0 or higher from [here](https://www.python.org/downloads/windows/), run the installer and make sure the install to PATH option is selected, wait for the installation to finish and run the following command in the project folder (using CMD):

 ```
 python -m amanda FILE